 Yes.
 That was Mom.
 A Democrat.
 Buying Bill O’Reilly’s book for Earl because she knew how much he loved ‘The O’Reilly Factor.’
 When she got up to leave she said she’d see me Sunday; for the first time, the family planned to celebrate Mother’s Day in my home.

 On Mother’s Day I waited until Mom opened her gifts and my siblings had gone to the kitchen before approaching Earl with his early Father’s Day present.
-He made the usual protests about how this really wasn’t necessarily as he pulled away the wrapping paper, and then he stared at the book’s jacket.
+He made the usual protests about how this really wasn’t necessary as he pulled away the wrapping paper, and then he stared at the book’s jacket.